opengeospatial/e-learning/source/wmts/text/operations.rst

     </soap:Body>
   </soap:Envelope>

-Under a resource-oriented style, a representative example would be:
+Under a resource-oriented style, a representative example might be:

 .. code-block:: properties